 Rear Arm Triangle

-The rear arm triangle may be an old and tricky head and arm submission that can be achieved from back control. it’s an effective submission very applicable to nogi jiu-jitsu and MMA.
+The rear arm triangle may be an old and tricky head and arm submission that can be achieved from back control.
+However, it’s an effective submission applicable to no-gi jiu-jitsu and MMA.

 Inverted Arm Triangle

 The inverted arm triangle stands among the best arm triangle variations.
 It’s a brutal choke that’s so effective in both gi and no-gi grappling, as well as in MMA.

 Arm Triangle Choke Defense